Trikafta (elexacaftor/ tezacaftor/ivacaftor)

 Trikafta is a combination of two CFTR correctors and a potentiator.
 People with CF have a mutation in their CFTR gene.
 This gene is responsible for a certain protein that creates a channel, or gateway, so that chloride can pass in and out of the body’s cells.
 When this channel does not work, it can affect salt and water balance.
 This can lead to thick mucus building up in the lungs, pancreas, and other parts of the body.

-CFTR correctors, like elexacaftor and tezacaftor, help the channel work better.
+CFTR correctors, like elexacaftor and tezacaftor, help the CFTR protein form the right shape so it can get to the surface of the cell, where they are normally located.
 CFTR potentiators, like ivacaftor, help keep the corrected channel open so chloride can pass through.
 Both of these mechanisms can help improve salt and water balance and thin out mucus.
 Although the CFTR channel is not completely corrected, improving its function in this way can help reduce CF-related symptoms.
 Fewer symptoms may reduce the number of CF exacerbations.

 What are the possible side effects of Trikafta?